annakvern/frozen/README.md

 ## Game board:
 Background with platforms on different heights, a trampoline to make the player jump higher, a teleport to move the player to the other teleport, pointy icicles that you don’t want to get stuck in, and icy spots that make you slip off the platform.

 The two players start with some distance from each other and the it-player is randomised at start.

-We might have time for more scenes on the game board.
+There are 2 different maps to play; Winter and Summer.

 ## Game progress: